Storidge/terraform-do-swarm-cio/README.md

 # Terraform Template for Digital Ocean Swarm with Storidge CIO
-This repo contains a [Terraform](https://www.terraform.io/) template for generating and managing clusters of DO droplets with the community edition of the [Storidge CIO](http://storidge.com/docs/) software.
+This repo contains a [Terraform](https://www.terraform.io/) project for generating and managing clusters of DO droplets with the community edition of the [Storidge CIO](http://docs.storidge.com) software.

+The terraform code will look for a Digital Ocean image to launch the cloud instances.
+This image can be easily created by following the steps in the [packer-cio](https://github.com/Storidge/packer-cio) repo.

 ## Configuration
 Default cluster configuration (can be altered in the `variables.tf`, `droplets.tf`, and `volumes.tf` files):